prechelt/ojsrqc/plugins/generic/reviewqualitycollector/README.md

 # Review Quality Collector (RQC) plugin for OJS
 created 2017-08-30, Lutz Prechelt

-Version 2018-10-10
+Version 2018-10-16
 Status: unfinished, not yet usable

 ## What it is

 Review Quality Collector (RQC) is an initiative for improving the quality of scientific peer review.
 Its core is a mechanism that supplies a reviewer with a receipt for their work for each journal year.
 The receipt is based on grading each review according to a journal-specific review quality definition.

-This plugin is an OJS adapter for the RQC API, by which manuscript handling systems (such as OJS) report the reviewing data of individual submissions to RQC so that RQC can arrange the grading and add the reviews to the respective reviewers' receipts.
+This plugin is an OJS adapter for the RQC API, by which OJS reports the reviewing data of individual article submissions to RQC so that RQC can arrange the grading and add the reviews to the respective reviewers' receipts.